AshiqNoor/dazzle/README.md

 $ flutter pub get
 $ flutter run
 ```

+## Feedback

+If you have any feedback, please reach out to me at ashiq.annoor0@gmail.com

 Note: To run this application on your system, you will need [git](https://git-scm.com/) and [flutter](https://docs.flutter.dev/get-started/install) environment already installed.